Bhawya2004/Student-attendance-System/README.md

 # Student Dropout Prediction System

-A Machine Learning-powered REST API for predicting student dropout risk.
-This project uses a LightGBM model served via FastAPI and is containerized with Docker for easy deployment.
+A Machine Learning-powered REST API and Frontend for predicting student dropout risk.
+This project uses a LightGBM model served via FastAPI, a Streamlit frontend for user interaction, and is containerized with Docker for easy deployment.

 ## 🚀 Features

-- **Dropout Prediction**: Predicts validation/risk of student dropout based on academic and demographic factors.
+- **Dropout Prediction**: Predicts verification/risk of student dropout based on academic and demographic factors.
-- **REST API**: fast and efficient API built with **FastAPI**.
+- **REST API**: Fast and efficient API built with **FastAPI**.
+- **Interactive UI**: User-friendly web interface built with **Streamlit**.
 - **Containerized**: Fully Dockerized for consistent deployment across environments.
 - **ML Integration**: Uses a pre-trained **LightGBM** model for high-accuracy predictions.